L4w1i3t/Alter-Ego-AI/README.md

 ## Setup

-As of 1/20/2025, ALTER EGO is completely portable; if everything goes well, the program should be able to be run out of the box.
+As of 1/20/2025, ALTER EGO is completely portable; if everything goes well, the program should be able to be run out of the box!
+Upon running the app, there will be a small popup for a setup wizard that checks for all dependencies, so do not be alarmed.
 The required packages and local LLM engine (Ollama) are bundled with the release, so all that is required of you, the user, is:

 - **Technical Expertise**: Familiarity with language models and API integrations.
 - **API Access**: Valid API keys for OpenAI and ElevenLabs (if you desire to use these features.)